zwjat/bentopdf/ICLA.md

-# BentoPDF Individual Contributor License Agreement (ICLA)
+# pdfup Individual Contributor License Agreement (ICLA)

-Thank you for your interest in contributing to BentoPDF.
+Thank you for your interest in contributing to pdfup.
 This Individual Contributor License Agreement ("Agreement") documents the rights granted by contributors to the Project.

 By signing this Agreement, you accept and agree to the following terms and conditions for your present and future Contributions submitted to the Project.